Skip to main content

 The ION Highway segment of US 95 begins in the Great Basin Desert from Interstate 80 eastbound/US 95 northbound Exit 176 in Winnemucca onto Winnemucca Boulevard and the Interstate 80 Business Route.

 "The Winnemucca to the Sea Highway was conceived as an idea to establish a continuous, improved route branching from what was then US Highway 40 (now I-80) in Winnemucca, Nevada to the Pacific Coast in Crescent City, California.
-This highway was to span 494 miles as it crossed through deserts, mountains and forests on its way to the Pacific Ocean.
-Community leaders from points along this proposed highway formed the Winnemucca to the Sea Highway Association, which worked with state and local governments to obtain funding for the planning, construction and upgrade of the highway.
+This highway was to span 494 miles as it crossed through deserts, mountains, and forests on its way to the Pacific Ocean.
+Community leaders from points along this proposed highway formed the Winnemucca to the Sea Highway Association, which worked with state and local governments to obtain funding for the planning, construction, and upgrade of the highway.
 The original proposal was to create one highway, numbered 140, which was to be applied to the complete route as the parent major US highway was coast-to-coast US-40, the Victory Highway.
 However, this idea never fully came to fruition.
-Currently, a traveler driving on the Winnemucca to the Sea Highway actually follows seven different highway numbers, which are US 95, NV 140, OR 140, US 395, OR 62, I-5, US 199 and US 101, hitting southern Oregon cities like Klamath Falls, Medford and Grants Pass on its way between Winnemucca and Crescent City.
-But the association did work towards getting a number of improvements made, such as the paving of the highway.
+Currently, a traveler driving on the Winnemucca to the Sea Highway actually follows seven different highway numbers, which are US 95, NV 140, OR 140, US 395, OR 62, I-5, US 199, and US 101, hitting southern Oregon cities like Klamath Falls, Medford, and Grants Pass on its way between Winnemucca and Crescent City.
+However, the association did work towards getting several improvements made, such as the paving of the highway.
 For instance, in 1962, the paving of 117 miles from Lakeview, Oregon to Denio, Nevada had been completed.
 The Winnemucca to the Sea Highway was dedicated in September of 1962 at Doherty Slide, just east of Lakeview."

-The Winnemucca-to-the-Sea Map depicts the alignment of highway from Winnemucca westward to Crescent City, California.
+The Winnemucca-to-the-Sea Map depicts the alignment of the highway from Winnemucca westward to Crescent City, California.
 As noted above Winnemucca was plotted in 1868 as a siding of the Central Pacific Railroad along the First Transcontinental Railroad.
-Winnemucca is the only incorporated City in Humboldt County and became the County Seat in 1873.
+Winnemucca is the only incorporated city in Humboldt County and became the County Seat in 1873.

-US 95/ION Highway follows Malarkey Street north out of downtown Winnemucca passing under Interstate 80, over the Humboldt River and over the First Transcontinental Railroad.
+US 95/ION Highway follows Malarkey Street north out of downtown Winnemucca passing under Interstate 80, over the Humboldt River, and over the First Transcontinental Railroad.

 McDermitt is signed as 74 miles away on US 95/ION Highway northbound departing downtown Winnemucca.

-US 95/ION Highway north of NV 795 is signed as 20 miles from NV 290, 29 miles from NV 140 and 254 miles from Boise.
+US 95/ION Highway north of NV 795 is signed as 20 miles from NV 290, 29 miles from NV 140, and 254 miles from Boise.

 US 95/ION Highway jogs immediately northward to NV 290 at Mile Marker 22.

-US 95/ION Highway northbound climbs from NV 290 to the 4,907 high Paradise Summit.
+US 95/ION Highway northbound climbs from NV 290 to the 4,907-foot-high Paradise Summit.

 US 95/ION Highway north of Paradise Summit intersects NV 140.